Object Fidelity Diffusion for Remote Sensing Image Generation

 \subsection{Experimental Settings}

-\textbf{Datasets.} \begin{itemize}[] \item \textbf{DIOR-R} \citep{cheng2022anchor} is a rotated version of the DIOR benchmark \citep{li2020object}, annotated with oriented bounding boxes, 20 categories.
-We follow the official split, which divides the dataset into training, validation, and test sets with an approximate ratio of 1:1:2.
-All experiments are trained on the training set and evaluated on the test set.

-\item \textbf{DOTA-v1.0} \citep{Xia_2018_CVPR} includes 15 common object categories, with 2,806 images and 188,282 instances.
-This dataset is more challenging due to the presence of numerous dense scenes and small objects.
-Following MMRotate \citep{zhou2022mmrotate}, each image in the training and test sets is cropped into $512 \times 512$ tiles, and those without any valid objects are removed.
-All experiments are conducted on these processed images. \end{itemize}
+\textbf{Datasets.} \textbf{DIOR-R} \citep{cheng2022anchor}, the rotated variant of DIOR \citep{li2020object}, contains 20 categories annotated with oriented bounding boxes; we follow the official 1:1:2 split for training/validation/testing. \textbf{DOTA-v1.0} \citep{Xia_2018_CVPR} includes 15 categories featuring dense scenes and small objects.
+We crop the images from DOTA to $512\times512$ following MMRotate \citep{zhou2022mmrotate}, discarding those without valid objects. \textbf{HRSC2016}~\citep{hrsc2016} is a high‐resolution ship detection dataset with a multi‐level hierarchical taxonomy.
+We use the finest‐grained level, consisting of 26 detailed ship categories.
+The experiments of this dataset are reported in Appendix~\ref{hrsc2016_exp} Unless otherwise specified, we train the diffusion model on the trainset.
+For downstream detection, we use the trainset annotations as layout and mix generated samples with the real trainset, and report evaluation results on the testset.

 \textbf{Implementation Details.} We train OF-Diff separately on each dataset (DIOR/DOTA), based on the Stable Diffusion 1.5 \citep{Rombach_2022_CVPR} pretrained model.
 Only the ControlNet and shape feature SD decoder are fine-tuned, while all other modules remain frozen.
+The weighting coefficient $\lambda$ of the consistency loss is set to 1, the k value in KNN is set to 50, and the weight $\omega$ of the KL divergence is set to 2.
 Training is performed using the AdamW optimizer with a learning rate of 1e-5.
 The global batch size is set to 64, and training runs for 100 epochs.

 \textbf{Benchmark Methods.} We compare our method with state-of-the-art L2I generation models for both remote sensing (AeroGen \citep{tang2025aerogen}, CC-Diff \citep{zhang2024cc}), and natural images (LayoutDiffusion \citep{zheng2023layoutdiffusion}, GLIGEN \citep{li2023gligen}).
 For a fair comparison, all models are re-trained using our dataset settings, following their official training details respectively.